foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 tool chain should still be reliable, but has not been through full release testing.

-The build script will check out the development branches for the 4.4 tool chain component repositories.
+The build script will check out the development branches from the 4.4 tool chain component repositories.

 Prequisites